saumya/Desktop-App-with-NWJS/README.md

 Desktop Application with NWjs
 ============================
- An experiment to work with Haxe, reactJS and NWjs.
+ An experiment with Haxe, reactJS and NWjs.

  - Done with [NWjs][1] for desktop Application
  - Prototype is ready now.
 Need to implement the actual application